What makes the difference in getting your home sold?

 The specifics are always different, but the overarching point remains the same.

-Having a full command of all the condo buildings/options allows a seller to deeply understand its pros and cons, and properly position the unit from a marketing/sales perspective – both in-person and online.
+Having a full command of all the comparison options allows a seller to deeply understand a property’s pros and cons, and properly position the unit from a marketing/sales perspective – both in-person and online.